FreeFem/FreeFem-doc/docs/tutorial/MatlabOctavePlot.md

 ## Exporting Data

 To export a FEM mesh FreeFem++ offers the [savemesh()](../documentation/MeshGeneration/#data-structures-and-readwrite-statements-for-a-mesh) command.
-FE-space functions must be written to text files using for-loops.
+FE-space functions must be written to text files by for-loops.
 The following code section writes the mesh, the potential $u$ and the 2D vector field $\mathbf{E}$ of the stripline capacitor example into three different files:

 ```freefem
 //Stores the Mesh